 I find it important to unfollow anything that’s unhelpful to you.
 If it elicits negative feelings about yourself, I beg you to consider deleting or unfollowing.
 Replace these feeds with more body neutral or body positive or health-at-every-size feeds.
 Add stories and images of successful people who look like you and who behave in ways that make you feel good.

 4. Buy clothes you feel comfortable in.

 I am uncomfortable in tight fitting clothes; I’m not present when I wear them.
 My mind constantly focuses on how others may be seeing me.
 Body negativity affects me as I worry how others will interpret my outfit.
 So I recommend shopping for a few new pieces that make you feel good.
 Ignore the numbers and go by how it makes you feel.
 Ask a friend for support if you need it.
 It does improve your confidence when you wear clothes that really fit you.

 5. Have honest conversations with your loved ones.

 Set boundaries around diet talk.
 If certain topics and conversations trigger you to feel poorly about yourself, it’s important to talk to people you trust about your sensitivities.
 Loving friends will want to support you in this and are often really receptive.
-I’m lucky to have really lovely friends who are respectful of my boundaries and who are honest with me when I ask them questions about my insecurities.
+I’m lucky to have really friends who are respectful of my boundaries and are honest when I ask them questions about my insecurities.
 Find people you can trust and let them support you.